bioasp/iggy/README.rst

 	optional arguments:
-	  -h, --help            show this help message and exit --no_zero_constraints
-				turn constraints on zero variations OFF, default is ON --propagate_unambigious_influences
+	  -h, --help            show this help message and exit --no_fwd_propagation  turn forward propagation OFF, default is ON --no_founded_constraints
-				turn constraints ON that if all predecessor of a node have the same influence this must have an effect, default is ON
-	  --no_founded_constraint
-				turn constraints OFF that every variation must be explained by an input, default is ON
+				turn constraints OFF that every variation must be founded in an input, default is ON
+	  --elempath            a change must be explained by an elementary path from an input.
+	  --depmat              combines multiple states, a change must be explained by an elementary path from an input.
 	  --autoinputs          compute possible inputs of the network (nodes with indegree 0)
 	  --show_repairs SHOW_REPAIRS
-				number of repairs to show, default is OFF, 0=all --opt_graph           compute opt-graph repairs (allows also adding edges), default is only removing edges
+				number of repairs to show, default is OFF, 0=all --repair_mode REPAIR_MODE
+				choose repair mode: 1 = add edges (default), 2 = add +
+				remove edges (opt-graph), 3 = flip edges

 Samples